 Quitting or failing to meet the standards is common.
 Injuries are common as well.
-However, if you have never failed to meet the standard and have earned a good track record as a team player, often injuries will be given time to heal and a candidate can be rolled into the next class versus being dropped from the class.
-Sometimes, injuries from pure bad luck or from under preparation can yield negative results that no longer allow you to stay in training.
-Whether you quit, failed to meet the standard, or were medically dropped from the course, dealing with this defeat is hard.
-But with some reframing and learning from the situation, you can come back stronger and try again or move on to bigger and great challenges in life.
+However, if you never have failed to meet the standard and have earned a good track record as a team player, often injuries will be given time to heal, and a candidate can be rolled into the next class versus being dropped from the class.
+Sometimes, injuries from pure bad luck or from improper preparation can yield negative results that no longer allow you to stay in training.
+Whether you quit, failed to meet the standard or were medically dropped from the course, dealing with this defeat is hard.
+But with some reframing and learning from the situation, you can come back stronger and try again or move on to bigger, greater challenges in life.

-Fortunately, many of the people who fail to complete these special ops training programs or any competitive/challenging goal move on and find a new challenge.
-You see, most people who attempt these professions anyway are tough minded people on average with a competitive personality.
-Taking that same drive and ambition to find another goal and opportunity is the next challenge and growing from the previous failure is part of the journey.
+Fortunately, many people who fail to complete these special ops training programs or any competitive/challenging goal move on and find a new challenge.
+You see, most people who attempt these professions anyway are tough-minded people on average with a competitive personality.
+Taking that same drive and ambition to find another goal and opportunity is the next challenge, and growing from the previous failure is part of the journey.

-In fact, one of the officers in my BUD/S class who quit is now a Rear Admiral in the Surface Navy with a beautiful wife and family.
-Life went on for him and he is excelling.
-Others have become doctors, lawyers, entrepreneurs, and some are serving in the highest levels of our military and government.
+In fact, one of the officers in my BUD/S class who quit is now a rear admiral in the Surface Navy with a beautiful wife and family.
+Life went on for him, and he is excelling.
+Others have become doctors, lawyers and entrepreneurs, and some are serving in the highest levels of our military and government.

 Failing or quitting can and will make you stronger if you let it.
-The problem occurs when the individual is so devastated by this failure that they fail to ever try again in life or worse, end their life.
-Suicide can occur with any failure that occurs, not just special ops level fails.
-Quitting can also make you weaker, if you let it.
-Learn from it and move on!
+The problem occurs when the individual is so devastated by this failure that they fail to try again.
+Quitting can make you weaker if you let it.
+Learn from it and move on.

 Now, there is a big difference between leaving on your own terms for other opportunities and quitting.
 Both are not an easy transition.
-In fact, deciding to leave military service, whether you are of retirement age or not, creates similar feelings of quitting like leaving your support group of friends and co-workers, changing jobs, and moving to a new city.
+In fact, leaving military service, whether you are of retirement age or not, creates similar feelings of quitting when you leave your support group of friends and co-workers, change jobs and move to a new city.
 These changes are not easy and highly stressful, but the journey forward must continue with the same drive and determination of previous goals and accomplishments.
-Do not give up!
-Find yourself again and move on!
+Do not give up.
+Find yourself again and move on.

-I remember quitting playing baseball when in high school.
-That feeling of not being good enough to be on the team, not willing to put in the extra time to overcome the deficiencies, and leaving my friends on the team stuck with me.
-It still haunts me to the point of helping me to never want to have that feeling again.
-In fact, I attribute that feeling and learning from it as a part of the success I had in future goals and challenges (athletically, academicalltlitary and beyond).
+I remember quitting baseball when I was in high school.
+That feeling of not being good enough to be on the team, not willing to put in the extra time to overcome the deficiencies and leaving my friends on the team stuck with me.
+It still haunts me to the point of helping me never to want to have that feeling again.
+In fact, I attribute that feeling and learning from it as a part of the success I had in future goals and challenges (athletically, academically, militarily and beyond).

 The purpose of this article is to help with the transition that your decisions or failures abruptly caused.
 On the healthy side of the stress of transition, you will know one of two things after quitting or failing:

-- You made a decision because it was not for you and will be moving onto bigger and better things in life.
+- You made a decision because it was not for you and will move on to bigger and better things in life.